nickderobertis/pypi-sphinx-flexlate-example/README.md

 breaking changes often.
 While the major version is 0, minor version upgrades will often have breaking changes.

+## Developing

+Clone the repo and run `npm install` and `pipenv sync`.
+Make your changes and then run `nox` to run formatting, linting, and tests.

+Develop documentation by running `nox -s docs` to start up a dev server.

 ## Author

 Created by Nick DeRobertis.
 MIT License.